MikeMtnsn/gitops-bookinfo/README.md

 ### Github repos access
 You will need a github account to be able to store your configuration of what is going to be deployed.
 If you do not have a github.com account please create one.

 If you want to let Tekton do updates later on, or you want to make the repository private then you need to generate a ["personal access token"](https://github.com/settings/tokens).
-Access needs are `repo`:  .
-Suggest to store it in `.secrets` (or where works for you).
+Access needs are `repo`.
+We suggest to store it in a `.secrets` file (or where works for you).

 ### Argocd instance
-There is already a running argocd - setup via the argocd operator in namespace `arcgocd`.
+There is already a running Argocd instance - setup via the argocd operator in namespace `arcgocd`.
 (You can see more about this under links).

 #### Argocd access information
-To access the default argocd you need two key informations.
+To access the default argocd you need three key informations.
 These are:
 1. URL.
 Retrieve it via the route: `oc get route -n argocd`.
-Hint you can store this in an ARGOCDURL environment variable.
+Hint: you can store this in an ARGOCDURL environment variable.
 2. Password.
 Retrive it via the secret: `oc get secret example-argocd-cluster -o jsonpath='{.data.admin\.password}' -n argocd | base64 -d && echo`.
-Hint you can store this in an ARGOCDPW environment variable and/or put it into your .secret file.
+Hint: you can store this in an ARGOCDPW environment variable and/or put it into your .secret file.
 We will provide this information to avoid any multi platform issues.
 3. Username will be shared and be `admin`.

-## Setup argocd project and application...
+## Setup Argocd project and application...

 ### Fork gitops repos
 Fork this git repository `https://github.com/ibm-garage-cph/gitops-bookinfo`.